Single Penetration Seal

 Just like it sounds, a single penetration is a single hole for a single service (or group of the same services).
 For instance, an individual cable (or bundle of cables) passing through a wall.

-Single penetrations may also be referred to as a ‘direct to wall’ seal or a ‘direct to floor seal’ as they often require a single product fixed/sealed directly around the services.
+Single penetrations may also be referred to as a ‘direct-to-wall’ seal or a ‘direct-to-floor’ seal as they often require a single product fixed/sealed directly around the services.

 In contrast, a ‘multiservice penetration seal’ is where different types of services penetrate the one aperture.
 For instance, a letterbox aperture above a flat entrance door maybe containing a sprinkler pipe, cable tray, hot and cold water feeds and a plastic ventilation duct.